dynamid/demo-mapreduce/2-docker/README.md

-The docker images should already be available on the dhub.ox server so you just need to pull them:
+The docker images are available on the dhub.ox server so you just need to pull them:
 **$** ./pullimgs.sh

-Alternatevely, in the case they were not, you can build and push them:
-**$** ./mkimgs.sh

 To run the program:
 **$** ./mapreduce.sh \<input-file\>

-It produces as a result: ../results/mapreduce_docker_results.txt
+For the sake of this demo, use ./mapreduce.sh ../input-text/a-tale-of-two-cities.txt It produces as a result: ../results/mapreduce_docker_results.txt